2022mt93699/Back4App-Integration-Assignment/README.md

 - *Any other bonus features or enhancements you implemented.*

-**Note:** Ensure that your Back4App credentials and any sensitive information are not exposed in your public repository.
-You may use environment variables or a configuration file for such sensitive data.
+**Note:** Ensure that your Back4App credentials and any sensitive information are not exposed in our public repository.